-In a fantastic start to LCC’s mayoral election campaign, we have not one, but two candidates to committing to our call for # by 2030!
+As a result of LCC’s mayoral election campaign, we now have not one, but two candidates to committing to our call for # by 2030!

 I will work to accelerate the roll out of a high-quality cycle network, delivering 50% of the Strategic Cycling Network, improve transport options by ensuring that Londoners live and work within 300m of a share mobility option like dockless bikes or e-scooters, and introduce fairer pay-as-you-go smart road pricing.

 The time to tackle the climate emergency is now.
 London can lead the way with rewilding - from green roofs to green walks, a zero emissions bus fleet, free bikes on Sundays, stopping the Silvertown tunnel and airport expansions, and investing in active travel as well as clean, green public transport options. ”

 “London can be the greenest city in the world, and I promise to deliver zero carbon transport across London by 2030.
 Not just roads - but the entire transport system.